 The Genée International Ballet Competition, fondly known as ‘The Genée’ is the RAD’s flagship annual event and is named after Dame Adeline Genée DBE, co-founder of the Association of Operatic Dancing, as the RAD was then known.

 The competition originated quite humbly in 1931 as the ‘Adeline Genée Gold Medal’ and was introduced as an additional incentive for candidates who had passed the Solo Seal examination.
 Felicity Garratt was the first recipient of this award with a silver medal and then a bronze medal added in 1934 and 1956 respectively, and both gold and silver medals introduced for male dancers in 1938.

 The award continued to progress and develop into a competition format and remarkably it has taken place almost every year since 1931, even during the Second World War.
 In 2002, however Luke Rittner, Chief Executive, took the landmark decision to hold the competition outside London in order to embrace its international spirit.
 The competition has since been held in Sydney, Australia; Birmingham; Athens, Greece; Hong Kong; Toronto, Canada; Singapore and Cape Town, South Africa.

-Following this year’s 80th anniversary of the RAD in Australia, we are pleased to announce that Sydney will host the Genée in 2016.
+Following the 80th anniversary of the RAD in Australia, Sydney hosted the 2016 Genée International Ballet Competition.

 The decision to return to Sydney was made in recognition of Australia’s long commitment to the Genée, where it has produced outstanding candidates every year for the past decade, including the 2015 silver medal winner Lania Atkins, and bronze medal winner Makensie Henson.